What is breast cancer?

 Because breast cancer is the most common cancer in the UK, it is not unusual to have one or two people in an extended family who have had breast cancer.
 For most people, having a relative with breast cancer does not increase their risk of developing the disease.

 If you are worried about whether your family history of breast cancer might mean your own risk is increased, speak to your GP (local doctor).
+You may like to read our information on family history.

 Breast cancer can affect women, regardless of the size of their breasts